Receiving: Validate first, acknowledge quickly

 Sending webhooks is the flip side of receiving them, and it comes with its own set of challenges.
 While inbound webhooks focus on verification and security, outbound webhooks are all about reliability — ensuring your notification reaches the destination even when networks are flaky or services temporarily unavailable.

-The most critical architectural decision when building outbound webhook systems is understanding the difference between network failures and HTTP errors.
-Network failures (timeouts, connection refused, DNS errors) are transient — they indicate the remote service might be temporarily unreachable but could recover.
-These should trigger retries.
-HTTP errors (4xx, 5xx responses), however, typically indicate a configuration or payload problem that won't resolve itself through retries:
+The most critical architectural decision when building outbound webhook systems is classifying failures correctly.
+Network failures (timeouts, connection refused, DNS errors) and 5xx server errors are transient — the remote service is temporarily unreachable but will likely recover.
+These should trigger retries with exponential backoff.
+HTTP 4xx client errors are permanent — they indicate a configuration or payload problem that retrying won't fix:

 class WebhookSenderService